Blosterhxh/simple_lora/Article summaries/8°) CLIP Double Ellipsoid Geometry.md

 Thus, common images can be placed in embeddings directed towards the center and rare images in embeddings at the extreme directions of the ellipsoid.

+## f) Why interpolating using the ellipsoids, and not the sphere after L2 normalization of embeddings

+In CLIP, these embeddings on the ellipsoids are then normalized so that they are all on a sphere of radius 1.
+The problem with this, is that interpolating on the sphere can make the embedding go in "semantic dead zones" where the probability of an embedding being there is low, whereas it is not the case in vSLERP.
+For now i don't know how to demostrate this.
+It might be possible using the fact that z1, z2 follows N(0,C) and computing the density of the zint as a formula of the one of z1 and z2.